Skip to main content

 5. Keep textbooks at home when possible.

-8. Give your child a pad of sticky notes, and encourage her to post special reminders on mirrors, doors, and elsewhere.
+8. Give your child a pad of sticky notes and encourage her to post special reminders on mirrors, doors, and other surfaces.

 Additional Information and tips on organization and study skills